 The report notes that in general, Iranian-made UAVs compose “thousands of unmanned systems, which are designed to gather intelligence, and to strike surface or air targets, either by launching missiles and bombs, or conducting a suicide explosive attack by diving into the target.”

-Venezuela, essentially in the backyard of the U.S., is a state that the office of Iranian Supreme Leader Ayatollah Khamenei classifies as being, at least symbolically, a part of the radical Shi’ite axis, said Beeri, a former member of the IDF Military Intelligence Directorate.
+Venezuela, essentially in the backyard of the United States, is a state that the office of Iranian Supreme Leader Ayatollah Khamenei classifies as being, at least symbolically, a part of the radical Shi’ite axis, said Beeri, a former member of the IDF Military Intelligence Directorate.

 “The Venezuelan regime, like Iran, is isolated.
 They share common interests and foster ties.
 Iran has clear economic and military interests in the country, and it is exploiting Venezuela’s weakness,” said Beeri.
 Venezuela, for its part, benefits by receiving military capabilities in the form of UAVs from Iran, which it says are for domestic security use, such as protecting oil assets.

-The U.S. has been concerned over Iranian oil tankers and naval vessels travelling to Venezuela in recent months.
+The U.S. has been concerned over Iranian oil tankers and naval vessels traveling to Venezuela in recent months.

 “Ultimately, the Iranians have marked out Venezuela as a potential base for some sort of activity against the U.S. in the future,” Beeri told JNS.

-“Even if they do not actually act from it, in Iran’s strategic view, merely having a presence there is a threat to the U.S.,” he added.
+“Even if they do not actually act from it, in Iran’s strategic view, merely having a presence there is a threat to the United States,” he added.